-Following is the example to create a copy of existing file filename.
+Following is the example to create a copy of the existing file filename.

 $ cp filename copyfile $

-Now you would find one more file copyfile in your current directory.
-This file would be exactly same as original file filename.
+You will now find one more file copyfile in your current directory.
+This file will exactly be the same as the original file filename.

-To change the name of a file use the mv command.
-Its basic syntax is:
+To change the name of a file, use the mv command.
+Following is the basic syntax −

 $ mv old_file new_file